sunnysidedenver/swpc/README.md

 This code currently compliments the IDL "image" program.
 Future iterations of code will bypass this program entirely.
 The code will auto-resize (ephemeris-dependent) and print the images with just a few clicks.

+The code does not pull H-alpha GONG imagery yet given that human/forecaster has to determine which image is best for analysis (i.e., which is sharpest).
+I will be experimenting with image analysis/machine learning techniques to train a model to auto-select the "best" image.